Joker film review: Everything we hoped it would be

 Joker is one of those stories that delicately draw you into an incredibly appealing world and keep on surprising with shocking twists and unexpected references.
 It’s a clever gem of a movie that approaches its complex themes with extreme simplicity.
 It’s Joaquin Phoenix’s best performance to date, and an impressive film whose well-written screenplay and breathtaking photography match the quality of every single aspect of its production.
 Most of all, it’s a powerful drama about human connection that is absolutely drenched in emotion.

-Joker premiered at the Venice Film Festival on 31st August, 2019 and will be released worldwide on 3rd October.
+Joker premiered at the Venice Film Festival on 31st August, 2019 and is now available to watch on digital and on demand.
+Find out everything we know about Joker 2!

 READ ALSO